A Chebotarev-type density theorem for divisors on algebraic varieties: Introduction

+For closed points on $X$, the decomposition behaviour depends largely on the structure of $k$.
+If $k$ is algebraically closed, every closed point of $X$ that is unramified in $Z$ splits completely for obvious reasons; if $k$ is a finite field, the asymptotic decomposition behaviour of closed points is described by the Chebotarev density theorem in its extended version by Serre (\cite[Theorem 7]{Ser65}).
+More precisely, this theorem gives the Dirichlet density of the set of closed points whose Frobenius class lies in a given conjugacy class of $G$.

+If we have $d= \dim X \geq 2$ and take a look at the decomposition behaviour of non-closed points, the decomposition behaviour is mostly independent of $k$.
+In fact, it can be deduced from \cite{Sch34} that for any given integer $r$ with $0 < r < d$ and any subgroup $H$ of $G$, $H$ occurs infinitely often as decomposition group of a point on $Z$ of codimension $r$ (see Remark \ref{remschmidt}).
+This fact, however, does not give any information about the asymptotic decomposition behaviour of such points.

+In this paper, we will describe a Chebotarev-type density theorem for the decomposition behaviour of points on $X$ of codimension $1$, i.e.\ Weil prime divisors.
+For a given conjugacy class $\Cc$ of subgroups of $G$, we determine the density of the set of such points $x$ that have decomposition class $\Cc$, i.e.\ such that $\Cc$ is the conjugacy class of the decomposition group of a point in $Z$ lying over $x$.

+The basic idea is the following: We choose a fixed ample Cartier divisor $D_0$ on $X$ and consider the Weil prime divisors that are linearly equivalent to some multiple of $D_0$, identifying Cartier divisors with their corresponding Weil divisors.
+For each positive integer $m$, the prime divisors in the linear system $|mD_0|$ (considered as a projective space) form an open subvariety by Bertini's theorem.
+The prime divisors with decomposition class $\Cc$ form a subvariety thereof, and the quotient of the dimensions of these two varieties (prime divisors with decomposition class $\Cc$ versus all prime divisors) converges to a limit as $m$ approaches infinity, measuring the density of prime divisors with this decomposition class.

-In this paper, we will consider finite branched Galois covers $Z \to K$ of normal, projective, geometrically integral varieties over a perfect field $k$.
-Also, for the most part, we will restrict our considerations to points of codimension one, i.e.\ Weil prime divisors.
-More precisely, we will investigate geometrically integral Cartier divisors, identifying Cartier divisors with their corresponding Weil divisors.
+In order to get this machinery to work, we have to specify our setting: We will consider finite branched Galois covers $Z \to X$ with Galois group $G$ of normal, projective, geometrically integral varieties over a perfect field $k$.

-Sorting these divisors by linear equivalence classes then enables us to deal with the first problem mentioned above.
-This is done the following way: For any Cartier divisor $D$ on $X$ and any field extension $K|k$, let $P_D(K)$ be the set consisting of all geometrically integral effective Cartier divisors on $X_K := X \times_k K$ that are linearly equivalent to $D_K$, the flat pullback of $D$ under the canonical projection $X_K \to X$.
+For any Cartier divisor $D$ on $X$ and any field extension $K|k$, let $P_D(K)$ be the set consisting of all geometrically integral effective Cartier divisors on $X_K := X \times_k K$ that are linearly equivalent to $D_K$, the flat pullback of $D$ under the canonical projection $X_K \to X$.
 For fixed $D$, this defines a functor $P_D$.